4 min read

 These allow me to use my personal platform to set the agenda for the week, focus our people on what I believe is mission critical, strategically recognize individuals or groups, and make the CEO feel a little more accessible and human, which at Reward Gateway (and other businesses) is important.

 One of the things I have learned being the CEO for Reward Gateway is that our people are actually interested in what I have to say, and in what I am thinking about the business.

 I realize this might have seemed obvious, but to me, it came as a shock.
-I am not a natural sharer, so learning that people are eager not only to hear of decisions but also about the decision-making and related thought process, and this has guided me toward more communication.
+I am not a natural sharer, so it was eye-opening to me to learn that people are eager to not only hear of decisions, but also about the decision-making and related thought process.
+This discovery, in turn, guided me toward more communication.

 As leaders, we need to be at the forefront of communication, and that means sharing the right information, at the right time, to the right people.

 Whether you choose to do it through video, written word or even just sharing a photo here and there of what you’re up to, you can create and reinforce connections across your entire business by simply communicating more.

 When people understand why you’re doing what you’re doing and perhaps even more importantly, how they can contribute, as leaders, we'll see better results for our business.

 So go out and communicate to your people and lead from the front.
 It will bring you, your people and the business closer together and help align all of you with your mission.